 A useful trust surface distinguishes between at least four categories:

-- legible failures, where the agent signals uncertainty or refusal clearly,
+- Legible failures, where the agent signals uncertainty or refusal clearly,

-- recoverable failures, where the failure is bounded and easy to retry,
+- Recoverable failures, where the failure is bounded and easy to retry,

-- silent failures, where the output looks acceptable but is wrong,
+- Silent failures, where the output looks acceptable but is wrong,

-- cascading failures, where a bad result contaminates later steps or other agents.
+- Cascading failures, where a bad result contaminates later steps or other agents.

 Those categories are not equally dangerous.
 Silent and cascading failures carry more downside than loud failures because they transfer detection costs onto the buyer.
 In practice, that is often what people mean when they say an agent feels "untrustworthy."
 They do not mean it fails at all.
 They mean it fails in ways that are expensive to notice.